canonical/vanilla-framework/templates/docs/patterns/pagination.md

 If the total number of pages is not known, you may use the previous / next buttons only.
 Consider using text labels in addition to the chevrons:

 <div class="embedded-example"><a href="/docs/examples/patterns/pagination/pagination-verbose" class="js-example">
-View example of the pagination pattern
+View example of the pagination with previous / next buttons only
 </a></div>

 ### Disabled controls